-Practice to formulate and evaluate hypotheses and to reflect on the relationship of a text to the others.
+Practice formulating and evaluating hypotheses, and to reflect on the relationship of a text to the others.

-Another kind of questions that are asked in the Verbal Reasoning sections is Text Completion Questions.
+Another kind of question that is asked in the Verbal Reasoning sections is Text Completion Questions.
 In these kinds of questions, you will have to fill in the blank spaces with correct words.
 In such a case, you must not assume that the first blank needs to be filled.
 Give the question a good read and then proceed with filling the blanks as per your understanding.

 Once you have filled all the blanks in a sentence, check if it sounds grammatically and logically correct.
 To prepare for this measure, you must read as must as possible.

 Before answering a question, read the passage to get a sense of its overall meaning.
 Make sure to provide a balanced and accurate answer.
 After choosing an answer for a particular question, read the entire passage to get a sense of its overall meaning.
 You may also want to try filling in the blanks with your own words.
 Doing so helps identify words or phrases that are significant to the passage.

 In preparation for the GRE test, many people ask where they can find materials that cover the reading comprehension questions.
 They identify a passage's main idea and point out the various assumptions that underlie its argument.
 They then draw inferences and conclusions from the passage.
 They then analyse the passage's logic and rhetoric to support their questions.
 It has to be complex and logical to support their assertions.